efkan/content-filter/README.md

 <b>Content risk</b><br>
 Malicous users might embed unwanted expression into the `req.body` object as the URL risk.
-If you want to check query parameters when you querying the collection there is a beautiful and lightweight solution which name is [mongo-sanitize][1].
+If you want to check query parameters when you querying the collection there is a beautiful and lightweight solution which is named as [mongo-sanitize][1].
 <br><br>
 However I've wanted a tool to sanitize the data by wrapping all codes without any special labor.
 Therefore I wrote this easy tool.